RichaChimnani/RichaChimnani/README.md

-# Hi 👋 I'm Richa
+# 👋 Hey, I'm Richa!

-A Data Detective with a penchant for crunching numbers and transforming data into strategic decisions..
+I'm an experienced Data Analyst and Tableau Developer.

+For over 10 years, I've helped companies solve business problems with machine learning in domains such as banking and healthcare.
+I see my role as helping data scientists and researchers shorten feedback loops and spend time on their business problems (instead of fussing with cloud resources).

 🔭 Learn Python Libraries: pandas, numpy, matplotlib, seaborn, plotly, cufflinks, BeautifulSoup, DateTime. from: My Python Libraries Tutorials